Annel-Cyber/cybersecurity-notes/offensive-security-dirb.md

 # Offensive Secuirty - Dirb (TryHackMe)

 ## Objective
-use dirb to find hidden directoies on a target website
+Use dirb to find hidden directoies on a target website

 ## Tools Used
 -Dirb